Free Software Supporter

 As always, please feel free to write to me, email@example.com, with any GNUish questions or suggestions for future installments.

-Richard Stallman’s speaking schedule and other events
+Richard Stallman’s speaking schedule

 We appreciate everyone who donates to the Free Software Foundation, but we’d like to give special recognition to the folks who have donated $500 or more in the last month.